apurb-coder/yt-video-api/Readme.md

 ---------------------------------------------------------------------------------------------------

 ## NOTE :
-1. before hiting any end points in the api , always encodeURIComponent() the url , url should be encoded or it will cause error, :yt_link, param must be encoded.
+1. before hiting any end points in the api , always encodeURIComponent() the url , url should be encoded or it will cause error, :yt_link, param must be encoded using encodeURIComponent().

 2. also send {"quality":"2160p"} from front-end when hitting end-point /video-download/:yt_link